Saul Alinsky: The Student New Left

-When SDS volunteers set up shop, JOIN (Jobs or Income Now), in "Hillbilly Harlem" uptown Chicago, they duly crossed town to meet with Alinsky in Woodlawn.
-But there was not to be a meeting of minds.
-The JOINers charged Alinsky with being "stuck in the past", and, perhaps most cutting, to be unwilling to confront white racism.
+When SDS volunteers set up shop in the "Hillbilly Harlem" of uptown Chicago, they crossed town to meet with Alinsky in Woodlawn.
+They charged Alinsky with being "stuck in the past," and unwilling to confront white racism.
 To meet the challenge of growing black dissent following the August 1965 Watts riots, King and his Southern Christian Leadership Conference (SCLC) had sought a victory in the North with the Chicago Freedom Movement (CFM).
 JOIN later claimed that they pushed whites on the race question "at every opportunity" and "even mobilized members to support Rev. Martin Luther King Jr.'s campaign to desegregate housing in Chicago in the summer of 1966".

 It is not clear that participation by Alinsky in the Chicago Freedom Movement was either offered or invited.
-Yet "Freedom Summer" in 1965 seemed to follow the Alinsky playbook: "The job of the organizer is to maneuver and bait the establishment so that it will publicly attack him as a 'dangerous enemy'.
-The hysterical instant reaction of the establishment [will] not only validate [the organizer's] credentials of competency but also ensure automatic popular invitation".The difficulty was that Daley's experience was such that that city hall could not be drawn into a sufficiently damaging confrontation.
+Yet "Freedom Summer" in 1964 seemed to follow the Alinsky playbook: "The job of the organizer is to maneuver and bait the establishment so that it will publicly attack him as a 'dangerous enemy'.
+The hysterical instant reaction of the establishment [will] not only validate [the organizer's] credentials of competency but also ensure automatic popular invitation".
+The difficulty was that Mayor Daley's experience was such that that city hall could not be drawn into a sufficiently damaging confrontation.
 The mayor responded to the brutal reception for Freedom marchers in the white neighborhoods of Gage Park and Marquette Park with a judicious expression of sympathy and support.
-King balked at a further escalation, a march through the red-lined suburb of Cicero, "the Selma of the North" and he allowed Daley to draw him into the negotiation of an open-housing deal that was to prove toothless.
-(After King's assassination, Alinsky argued that Woodlawn was the one black area of Chicago that did not "explode into racial violence" because, while their lives were not "idyllic", with TWO people "finally" had a sense of "power and achievement").
+King balked at a further escalation.
+Rather than sanction a march through the red-lined suburb of Cicero, "the Selma of the North", he allowed Daley to draw him into the negotiation of an open-housing deal that was to prove toothless.

-At the end of the sixties Alinsky complained that student activists had been more interested in "revelation" than in "revolution," and that their campus politics was little more than street theater.
+At the end of the Sixties, Alinsky complained that student activists had been more interested in "revelation" than in "revolution," and that their campus politics were little more than street theater.
 From the perspective of real social change, he regarded their outraging of middle-class sensibilities to have been a tactical mistake.

 Later life

 "The myth of Saul Alinsky" criticism

-In the summer of 1967, in an article in Dissent, Frank Reissman summarized a broader left-wing case against Alinsky.
-Seeking to explode "The Myth of Saul Alinsky", Reissman argued that rather than politicize an area, Alinsky's organizational efforts simply directed people "into a kind of dead-end local activism."
+In the summer of 1967, in an article in Dissent, Frank Riessman summarized a broader left-wing case against Alinsky.
+Seeking to explode "The Myth of Saul Alinsky", Riessman argued that rather than politicize an area, Alinsky's organizational efforts simply directed people "into a kind of dead-end local activism."
 Alinsky's opposition to large programs, broad goals, and ideology confused even those who participated in the local organizations because they find no context for their action.
 As a result, confined to what might be secured by purely local initiative, they achieved, at best, "a better ghetto."